sagejs/starter-kit/docs/get-started/prerequisites.md

 ## Database

-Anthing goes, as long as it's supported by [Prisma](https://www.prisma.io/docs/reference/database-reference/database-features)
+Anything goes, as long as it's supported by [Prisma](https://www.prisma.io/docs/reference/database-reference/database-features)

 :::tip Not sure what to use?